-About the instructor: From Milton MA, Paul did his undergraduate work at Tufts University and his graduate work (Ph.D.) in Mechanical Engineering at Stanford under Thomas Kane.
+About the instructor: From Milton MA, Paul did his undergraduate work at Tufts University and his mechanical engineering graduate work (Ph.D) at Stanford under Thomas Kane.

-Paul worked at MIT Lincoln Laboratory, NASA Ames, and MSC.Software, and has been a consultant for biotechnology, energy, robotics, and mechanical/aerospace industries.
-He now develops open-source dynamics code for TRI (Toyota Research Institute).
+Paul worked at MIT Lincoln Laboratory, NASA Ames, and MSC.Software, was a consulting editor for McGraw-Hill (mechanics), and has been a consultant for the software, robotics, biotechnology, energy, and mechanical/aerospace industries.

-At Stanford, Paul greatly enjoys teaching mechanics (physics, statics, dynamics, strength of materials), controls/vibrations, and advanced dynamics & simulation.
-He has written several books on dynamics and controls (adopted broadly by universities and professionals) that help train professional engineers, researchers, and students.
+At Stanford, Paul greatly enjoys working with students and teaches mechanics (physics, statics/intro to solid mechanics, dynamics, strength of materials), controls/vibrations, and advanced dynamics & computation/simulation.
+He has written several books on dynamics, computation, and control (adopted broadly by universities and professionals).